timcassell/ProtoPromise/README.md

 ## Latest Updates

-## v 2.0.1 - April 7, 2022
+## v 2.0.2 - April 25, 2022

-- Fixed a memory leak with All/Merge/Race/First promises when object pooling is enabled.
-- Fixed state check in `PromiseYieldInstruction` when the promise is already complete.
+- Fixed `Promise.AwaitWithProgress` not working in IL2CPP.
-- Less pooled memory when `T` of `Promise<T>` is a reference type and used by more than 1 types (example: `Promise<string>` and `Promise<object>`).
-- More efficient execution in the common case.
+- Fixed a rare race condition where a canceled promise could cause an invalid cast exception.
+- Fixed boxing nullable value-types.
+- Reduced size of cancelable promises.
+- Subscribing to progress now runs in O(1) time and consumes O(1) memory, down from O(n) for both.
+- Increased precision of progress, from 1/(2^13) to 1/(2^16).

 See [Release Notes](ReleaseNotes.md) for the full changelog.